Hazelnut Bites

 • Dates.
 I like sayer or medjool dates best for recipes like this but since we’ll be soaking them first, any variety will do.
 If your dates are already soft and moist, you should be able to skip soaking.

 • Almond butter.
 You’ll need just a little almond butter to add some creaminess to the recipe.
-You can also use tahini, cashew butter, sunflower seed butter or peanut butter.
+You can also use other nut butter or seed butter like tahini, cashew butter, sunflower seed butter or peanut butter.

-I also add salt to the recipe as well.
+I also add salt and vanilla to the recipe as well.
 Although not required, it really enhances the flavour of the cacao.

 Step 1: If your dates are dry or hard, start by soaking them.
 Add them to a bowl, cover with hot water and soak for 10-15 minutes.